 This bell from Crane Bell Co.
 Ltd is no exception and promises no compromises in quality.
 It can be positioned on top of the handlebars like other bike bells or in front of the bar for a more aerodynamic fitment with a less visible profile.

-The bell fits 22.2-31.8mm OD bars, and under the gorgeous matte black finish, it is made of high-quality brass and aluminium alloy.
+The bell fits 22.2-31.8mm OD bars, and under the gorgeous matte black finish, it is made of high-quality brass and aluminum alloy.

 They have cleverly used the dome design as well as the brass in the bell to resonate a pleasant, non-abrasive sound, that is still more than loud enough for safety purpose, and what’s more is that brass will resonate longer than other materials.